bashalla/taskmastermindai/README.md

 #### Deploying it on Expo Dev

-- To deploy directly on Expo Dev, create an Expo Account and adjust the `app.json` file with your information in the "XXX" placeholders and afterward run `eas update`.
+- To deploy directly on Expo Dev, create an Expo Account and adjust the `app.json` file and `notofications.js` with your information in the "XXX" placeholders and afterward run `eas update`.

   ```javascript